Friday, June 19, 2015

 I hate obligations and one I proudly avoided was being falsely kind to these people.

-You, dear reader, can get your own train of honesty moving right now by leaving a comment below about what you think about this article, my curmudgeonly stance on most things, or whatever else you would like to say.
+You, dear reader, can get your own train of honesty moving right now by leaving a comment below regarding how you feel about this article, my curmudgeonly stance on most things, or whatever else you would like to say.

 Good luck and have at it!!!